elizagamedev/android-libre-japanese-input/README.md

 ## What works/What's been done already?

 - Software text entry.
-Kana input and henkan work (with spurious lag).
+Kana input and henkan work.

 ## What doesn't work/What still needs to be done?